Seven tips for effective small business hiring

 Seven top tips on effective small business hiring

 When looking for a new member to join your small team, finding someone who is passionate about either what they do or what your business produces or offers is vital.
 You want to know that if the going gets tough, they are willing to go that extra mile to ensure success.
-When interviewing, make sure you look out for people who shoe genuine enthusiasm for what they do and what they can bring to your organisation.
+When interviewing, make sure you look out for people who show genuine enthusiasm for what they do and what they can bring to your organisation.